SygniaLabs/BackupKeyManager/README.md

 BackupKeyManager 1.0.0.0
 Copyright c  2022

   -d, --DomainName          Required.
-(Required) FQDN of the required domain.
-This will be included in the public
+FQDN of the targeted domain.
+This will be included in the public certificate.
-                            certificate.

-  -o, --OutputFile          (Optional) Dump Backupkey and certificate DER format outputs to files
+  -o                        (Optional) Flag to dump BackupKey and certificate DER format outputs to files

-  --push                    (Optional) Push the generated backup key to a Domain Controller.
+  --push                    (Optional) Push the generated BackupKey to a Domain Controller.

-  -s, --DomainController    (Depend on 'push' usage) Primary Domain Controller DNS Address to interact with.
+  -s, --DomainController    (Required with 'push') Primary Domain Controller FQDN to interact with.

-  --set                     (Depend on 'push' usage) Set the generated Backup key as the Preferred Backup key.
+  --set                     (Required with 'push') Set the generated BackupKey as the Preferred BackupKey.

   --help                    Display this help screen.

   --version                 Display version information.

-[+] Operation completed
 ```